Low-lying zeros of L-functions for Quaternion Algebras

 An important caveat ought to be mentioned concerning the orthogonal types of symmetry.
-The density conjecture postulates results for Schwartz function with arbitrary compactly supported Fourier transform.
-Assuming this conjecture, proving the convergence for a narrower class of allowed Fourier supports may determine uniquely the postulated type of symmetry.
-However this is not the case for all supports, and an uncertainty remains in the case or supports smaller than $(-1, 1)$.
+The density conjecture postulates results for Schwartz functions with arbitrary compactly supported Fourier transform.
+Assuming this conjecture, proving the convergence for a narrower class of allowed Fourier supports may determine uniquely the conjectural type of symmetry.
+However this is not the case for all the supports, and an uncertainty remains in the case or supports smaller than $(-1, 1)$.
 Indeed, the Plancherel formula yields